miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made Romero train up to Firearms 4 and give you ammo with his rifle.
 +Added Domination to prostitute and made her leave you when attacked.
 +Made Romero pimpin and zombie quest available both after each other.
-+Prevented feeding twice from Romero and getting him a rival in love.
++Prevented getting Romero a rival in love and made his blood refill.
 +Created option to have some fun with Romero after the zombie quest.
 After providing Romero with a sexy night he will give you his rifle.
 Fixed ammo trunk respawning and Romero entry and exit script issues.